witsyke/portfolio-site/README.md

-# Paul Mendoza's Portfolio Site
+# Simon Witzke's Portfolio Site

-Hey this is the source code for my portfolio site: https://doza.design
+This is adapted from @qdozaq who's portfolio is at https://doza.design

 To run: